comeon-zens/FaithOn/README.md

 ### Goal of the project
 This project will build a communication system with two different flat spiral coil pairs using the inner/inner configuration.
-The result will be similar to optical communication systems using an optical fibre with different frequencies of the electromagnetic spectrum.
-(Electron and Positron).
+The result will be similar to optical communication systems using an optical fibre with different frequencies of the electromagnetic spectrum (Electron and Positron).

 ### Possible areas of application:
 - Control of pipeline inspection robots, but also for water basins and sewage treatment plants
 - Communication for underwater measurement systems or for smart farming sensors
+- Communication via a cable car system between valley and mountain
 - Communication during the shell construction of high-rise buildings
-- Communication via a cable car system between valley and mountain
 - Communication for shielded environments and bunker systems
 - Camera systems within a Faraday cage (shipping containers)
 - V2X communication for cars and other installations